MIP enables identification of potential disease causing variants from sequencing data.

 Rapid pulsed whole genome sequencing for comprehensive acute diagnostics of inborn errors of metabolismStranneheim H, Engvall M, Naess K, Lesko N, Larsson P, Dahlberg M, Andeer R, Wredenberg A, Freyer C, Barbaro M, Bruhn H, Emahazion T, Magnusson M, Wibom R, Zetterström RH, Wirta V, von Döbeln U, Wedell A.BMC Genomics.
 2014 Dec 11;15(1):1090. doi: 10.1186/1471-2164-15-1090.PMID:25495354

 MIP performs whole genome or target region analysis of sequenced single-end and/or paired-end reads from the Illumina platform in fastq(.gz) format to generate annotated ranked potential disease causing variants.

 MIP performs QC, alignment, coverage analysis, variant discovery and annotation, sample checks as well as ranking the found variants according to disease potential with a minimum of manual intervention.
 MIP is compatible with Scout for visualization of identified variants.

-MIP rare disease DNA analyses single nucleotide variants (snvs), insertions and deletions (indels) and structural variants (SV).
+MIP rare disease DNA analyses single nucleotide variants (SNVs), insertions and deletions (INDELs) and structural variants (SVs).

 MIP rare disease RNA analyses mono allelic expression, fusion transcripts, transcript expression and alternative splicing.

-MIP rare disease DNA vcf rerun performs re-runs starting from bcfs.
+MIP rare disease DNA vcf rerun performs re-runs starting from BCFs or VCFs.

 MIP has been in use in the clinical production at the Clinical Genomics facility at Science for Life Laboratory since 2014.